Focus your search and become clear about your expectations

 The Dutch housing market is very competitive and because there are limited options available the prices are rising continuously- not just when you’re looking to buy but also when you’re looking to rent a room/studio/apartment/house.
 But before you get all worried and frustrated about the challenges of finding housing in the Netherlands, take your time to go through our top tips below and to check out the housing links that we recommend.

-Because housing options are so limited, many people request home visits- needless to say, that once a place is available on the market it’ll be gone before you know it.
+Because housing options are so limited, many people request home visits- needless to say, once a place is available on the market it’ll be gone before you know it.
 Have high expectations about aspects such as having a big kitchen, a balcony, a bathtub etc.?
 Take some time to overthink what is actually important to you when it comes to finding a room/studio/apartment.
 Note down your budget and make sure to answer the following questions for yourself before starting your search:

 - How much am I willing to pay for my accommodation (taking into account extra costs, such as gas, water & electricity)?

 - Is the city I prefer living in affordable for me or can I also consider nearby cities/towns?

 - Will I be dependent on public transport or can I live outside of a city and commute by car?

 - Are there nearby school facilities if relocating with my family?

 - What are the most recommended areas to live in?

 - Are there shops, restaurants and sports facilities nearby and how important is this to me?